shoroogAlghamdi/BRAINO/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes:
 - Download the project.
-- Download the two libraries.
+- Download the two folder (KGradientPanel-master &  KControls-master).
-- Unzip the project.
+- Unzip the project and the two folders.
-- Add the two libraries (KControls-master & KGradientPanel-master) as JAR files to the BRAINO project.
+- Add the two files (KGradientPanel-master &  KControls-master) as JAR files to the BRAINO project.
-  - KControls-master:
-    To be able to create round-corner buttons with gradient-background and other advanced options for coloring.

   - KGradientPanel-master:
     To be able to create a panel with gradient-background.

+ - KControls-master:
+    To be able to create rounded-corner buttons with gradient-background and other advanced coloring options.

 - Run the project on a NetBeans IDE.